debugkokichi/EasyGM/README.md

 # EasyGM
 Easy Gamemode (in short "EasyGM") is a gamemode plugin, wich allows you to change your gamemode pretty easy.
+This plugin was made for PMMP servers.

 ## Commands
 1. || Gamemode 0 --> /gm0